 Some bone sarcomas—for example, chondrosarcomas and osteosarcomas—develop in the pelvic bones.
 These tumors tend to be large by the time they are detected, making reconstructive surgery an important part of treatment.

-After NYU Langone’s orthopaedic surgeons remove the tumor and a margin of healthy tissue, reconstructive surgeons may take bone from the leg to reconstruct the pelvis.
+After NYU Langone’s orthopedic surgeons remove the tumor and a margin of healthy tissue, reconstructive surgeons may take bone from the leg to reconstruct the pelvis.
 Other options include using bones from a donor or a special molded composite to replace the bones in the pelvis.

 Chest Wall Sarcomas